-Deep vein thrombosis, commonly known as DVT, occurs when blood clots form deep in the veins in the lower extremities like the legs, thighs or pelvis but can also occur in the upper extremities like the arms.
-Understanding the condition is a necessity because it can happen to anyone causing serious harm, disability and, in some cases, death because it is often underdiagnosed.
+Deep vein thrombosis, commonly known as DVT, occurs when blood clots form deep in the veins in the lower extremities, such as the legs, thighs or pelvis, but can also occur in the upper extremities like the arms.
+Understanding this condition is a necessity because it can happen to anyone.
+It can cause serious harm, disability and, in some cases, death because it is often underdiagnosed.

-It is possible to recover from this problem provided that the clot is not serious and appropriate treatment is administered, but it may still cause some damage to the lungs.
-If the clot is large enough it can cause fatal situations by completely stopping blood from reaching your vital organs.
+It is possible to recover from this problem provided that the clot is not severe and appropriate treatment is administered, but it may still cause damage to the lungs.
+If the clot is large enough, it can cause a fatal injury by stopping blood from reaching your vital organs.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.